Language is one of the most important communication tools.

 Remember, your smile is contagious.
 Your body gesture is a form of communication.
 Verbal language could be a tool for travelers, but it is not really necessary.
 In fact, non-verbal language can be a method of communicating when you are going on a trip.

 With a bike and a backpack, JiaXiang travels the world by bicycle.
-He had rode around Malaysia, Thailand, Vietnam, Myanmar, Cambodia, Laos and Taiwan.
+He had ridden around Malaysia, Thailand, Vietnam, Myanmar, Cambodia, Laos and Taiwan.
 He shares his tips and tricks he used to complete his long-distance bike tours.
 He also owns a humble studio and organizes local bike tours.
 When he is not on his bicycle, he can be found in his suit instructing and performing 24 Festive Drums.